 A reminder to your customer about abandoned carts is another good way to reclaim some almost lost sales.
 Try using a plugin like WooCommerce Recover Abandoned Cart for this.

 Wishlists on your store

-Wishlists allow customers to choose certain products they like on your store.
-The customer probably don’t want to purchase it at the moment, but want to come back and buy it at a later time.
+Wishlists allow customers to choose certain products they like in your store.
+The customer probably doesn’t want to purchase it at the moment, but want to come back and buy it at a later time.
 This can get even better if the customer has an option to share their wishlist with family or friends.
 WooCommerce Wishlists is the perfect plugin for this purpose.